DhakshithManpur/CODSOFT-WEB-DEVELOPMENT-TASK/README.md

  •Responsive design for compatibility across devices.

  Technologies:
- • HTML:Creating well-structured and semantic web pages.
+ •HTML:Creating well-structured and semantic web pages.
  •CSS: It is a stylesheet language used to control the presentation and design of HTML documents, such as layout, colors, fonts, and other visual aspects of a web page.
  •Javascript:It is a primarily used for creating interactive and dynamic content on web pages.
 It enables developers to add behaviors and  respond to user interactions.